jeanbaptistemora/fluidattacks-universe2/melts/README.md

 ## Usage

-Make sure you own an integrates API token.
-Follow this [guide](https://community.fluidattacks.com/t/integrates-api-access/540/1) to generate it.
+Make sure you own an ASM API token.
+Follow this [guide](https://docs.fluidattacks.com/machine/api#using-the-asm-api-token) to generate it.
 Set the `INTEGRATES_API_TOKEN` variable in your shell's profile file.